 ASQA does not intend to pursue regulatory action against providers taking adaptive measures when impacted by COVID-19 and recommends that all measures are documented in the relevant students’ records.
 This includes adaptive measures relating to the National Code, the Standards for RTOs or the ELICOS Standards, and applies to:

 - student ‘attendance’

-- other areas where action is required to assist students that may otherwise be considered non-compliant.
+- other areas where action is required to assist students.

 The information in the links below is being updated frequently, and we encourage those affected by the Coronavirus to check these regularly.

 CRICOS providers are required to meet there provider default obligations when placing a hold on their registration.
 We have published a guide to help explain these requirements.

 ASQA acknowledges the variety of challenges currently facing providers as a result of the COVID-19 pandemic.

 ASQA recently approved an extended transition period for 51 qualifications due to expire between 17 March and 15 July 2020.